-At least, not before The Duel began, and whether he came back afterward Hermione would never know.
-All she did know was that one moment Harry was beside her, and the next moment he wasn't, and Voldemort's red eyes, far too close for comfort, were unmistakable in the very near darkness.
+At least, not before the duel to decide them all began, and whether he came back afterward Hermione would never know.
+All she did know was that in one moment Harry was beside her, and in the next moment he wasn't, and Voldemort's red eyes, far too close for comfort, were unmistakable in the near darkness.

 Hermione was so busy fighting for her life that she missed most of it.
-A Stunning spell grazed her shoulder; clutching her rucksack, she flew halfway across the field, but it was mild enough that she was able to whip around in time to send a Reductor squarely into her assailant's chest, visible in a flash of lightning, in the same breath shouting a Confounding charm toward a Death Eater who was nearly on top of Remus Lupin –
+A Stunning spell grazed her shoulder; clutching her rucksack, she flew halfway across the field, but it was mild enough that she was able to whip around in time to send a Reductor squarely into her assailant's chest, visible in a flash of lightning.
+In the same breath, she shouted a Confounding charm toward a Death Eater who was nearly on top of Remus Lupin –

 "Expelliarmus!" - "Avada kedavra!"

 They were only three words, shouted simultaneously and carried on the wind, but every person on the battlefield, Hermione included, froze the second they were uttered.